daveyshindig/TweetMoar/README.md

 TweetMoar is a sleek, intuitive web application that lets you and your friends or your organization share a united voice on Twitter.
 It harnesses the group's social media power to pump up the volume.

-### It's much better, tweeting together.
+### So Much Better, Tweeting Together.

 Collective tweeting has arrived.
-Gone are the days when only one person could serve as the 'designated tweeter'.
 Crowdsource your tweets, let the desirables behind the scenes to play, and create a collective voice for a single Twitter account.
+Gone are the days when only one person could serve as the 'designated tweeter': now everyone can play.

-###Adjust & Amplify Your Message
+### Adjust & Amplify Your Message

 By scheduling retweets from their own accounts, the group is able to amplify the messages it likes best; administrators can pick rules and setup the program to suit everyone's needs.